vurtun/lib/Readme.md

 #### Why C?
-Personally I primarily use C instead of C++ and since I want to support both C and C++ and C++ is not useable from C I therefor focus on C.
+Personally I primarily use C instead of C++ and since I want to support both C and C++ and C++ is not useable from C I therefore focus on C.

 #### Why C89?